 Housemade Charcuterie including Pates and Terrines

 Toasted Almond Torte

 Sundae Station with Chef's Choice of Bananas Foster, Cherries Jubilee, Stuffed Crepes or Waffle Cones and Ice Cream

 Holiday Brunches (Valentine's Day, Easter, Mother's Day, Thanksgiving*, all brunches from November 27 - December 25* and on New Year's Day*)

 Children 5 and under: Free

 *All remaining brunches in 2016 and New Year's Day 2017 are currently sold-out.

 Reservations are required and brunches usually sell-out well in advance of the date.
 Reservations are opened exactly six months from the date that you wish to dine.

 Reservation times are 10:30, 11:00, 1:00 and 1:30.

-Parties of six or more will need to guarantee their reservation with a cash deposit or a credit card number.
+Parties of six or more will need to guarantee their reservation with a credit card number.